han16/GEARS/README.md

 # GEARS

-This is an R package Gaussian differEntiAl netwoRk analysiS.
+This is an R package Gaussian differEntiAl netwoRk analysiS and install the package by running

-Install the package

 `
 devtools::install_github("han16/GEARS")